 - § 1.
 "Then beginning with Moses and all the prophets, he interpreted to them what referred to him in all the scriptures.
 He said to them, "These are my words that I spoke to you while I was still with you, that everything written about me in the law of Moses and in the prophets and psalms must be fulfilled."
 Then he opened their minds to understand the scriptures.
-And he said to them, "Thus it is written that the Messiah would suffer and rise from the dead on the third day."
-237 - § 2.
+And he said to them, "Thus it is written that the Messiah would suffer and rise from the dead on the third day." - § 2.
 "And I will ask the Father, and he will give you another Advocate to be with you always, the Spirit of truth, which the world cannot accept, because it neither sees nor knows it.
 But you know it, because it remains with you, and will be in you."
-238 - § 3.
+239 - $\S$ 3.
 "But when he comes, the Spirit of truth, he will guide you to all truth.
 He will not speak on his own, but he will speak what he hears, and will declare to you the things that are coming.
-He will glorify me, because he will take from what is mine and declare it to you."
-239 - \S 4.
-"They devoted themselves to the teaching of the apostles and to the communal life, to the breaking of the bread and to the prayers."
-240 - § 5.
+He will glorify me, because he will take from what is mine and declare it to you." $^{240}$ - § 4.
+"They devoted themselves to the teaching of the apostles and to the communal life, to the breaking of the bread and to the prayers." - § 5.
 "Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, until the end of the age."
-241 - § 6.
+And behold, I am with you always, until the end of the age." - § 6.
 "You have followed my teaching, way of life, purpose, faith, patience, love, endurance, persecutions, and sufferings, such as happened to me in Antioch, Iconium, and Lystra, persecutions that I endured.
 Yet from all these things the Lord delivered me.
 In fact, all who want to live religiously in Christ Jesus will be persecuted.
 But wicked people and charlatans will go from bad to worse, deceivers and deceived.
-But you, remain faithful to what you have learned and believed, because you know from whom you learned it, and that from infancy you have known [the] sacred scriptures, which are capable of giving you wisdom for salvation through faith in Christ Jesus.
-All scripture is inspired by God and is useful for teaching, for refutation, for correction, and for training in righteousness, so that one who belongs to God may be competent, equipped for every good work."
-242
+But you,

-237 Luke 24:27, 44-46.
+&lt;sup>238 Luke 24:27, 44-46.